 Gus's extensive experience of energy regulation enables him to provide cutting-edge advice on the legislative frameworks that underpin all competitive energy markets.
 He regularly advises government departments and regulators - as well as energy companies - on the development and interpretation of regulatory frameworks.

 Gus's passion for the energy sector and his long-standing involvement in the sector means that he is able to keep on top of the latest developments.
 He is constantly engaged in cutting-edge sector work, which enables him to add real value when advising clients on developing policy and new products.
-Gus is currently working with a number of clients on opportunities for energy storage projects in the UK.

 Government departments and regulators responsible for energy, industry bodies responsible for energy codes, energy network companies, electricity generators, energy traders, energy suppliers and energy consumers.

 He advises new entrants to the UK energy market on licence applications, accession to the industry codes, drafting of energy supply agreements, drafting of power purchase agreements and negotiation of energy trading agreements (including ISDA, EFET, GTMA and NBP terms).

 Gus advises energy project developers on how best to structure and secure their projects in order to comply with and make the most of the applicable regulatory regimes.
 This includes advice on the regulatory regime, advice on incentive schemes for renewable or low-carbon electricity or heat generation (including CFDs, ROCs, FIT and RHI), connection agreements, fuel supply agreements and power purchase agreements.
 His experience spans all technologies, including onshore and offshore wind, natural gas, coal, biomass, energy from waste, anaerobic digestion and solar PV.